greg-md/php-view/docs/Renderer.md

 ## endPush

-Finish and add content in a stack.
+End current pusher and add it to the stack.

 ```php
 endPush(): $this